ajaybabu27/microbiome_pdb_pipeline/docs/16s_rake_pipeline.md

 ### Resource Requirements

-Most of the tasks require a minimum of 12 cores and memory of 40 GB at the minimum.
+Most of the tasks require a minimum of 12 cores and memory of 35 GB.

 ### User Input Requirements